Do not underestimate $3… This is how fraud begins on Telegram and Binance**

 Yes, just 3 dollars.

-I have noticed the presence of **Telegram accounts** exerting great pressure and urgency on people, asking them to send very small amounts, like 2 or 3 or 5 dollars, under various pretexts such as:
+I have noticed that there are **Telegram accounts** exerting great pressure and urgency on people, asking them to send very small amounts, like 2 or 3 or 5 dollars, under various pretexts such as:

 * Activate withdrawal